drndr/multilabel-text-clf/multi_label_data/README.md

 # Multi-label datasets

 The folder contains the preprocessed datasets in a JSON format, that were used in our experiments.
 For information about the original dataset source, preprocessing and JSON format check [multi_label_data_preprocessing](https://github.com/drndr/project_ds_textclass/tree/main/multi_label_data_preprocessing).
-Not included data, because of exceeding file size are listed [here](#not-included-data-file-size--100-mb).
+Not included data, because of exceeding file size is listed [here](#not-included-data-file-size--100-mb).

 ## Folder overview